 The final word

-ECM tools should be a cornerstone in your enterprise information toolkit, but there are many variables in play, and choosing the right platform requires consideration of your objectives, existing software and in-house resources.
-Once that groundwork is set, you're ready to evaluate which products best meet your unique requirements.
+ECM software should provide a key set of services within your enterprise architecture.
+However, there are many variables in play, and choosing the right platform requires consideration of business objectives, existing software and in-house resources.
+Once that groundwork is set, the company is ready to evaluate which vendors best meet the specific requirements.